 - 12. Under the Local Government (Miscellaneous Provisions) Act 1976 the fees charged should be set so as to be sufficient to cover in whole or part, the reasonable cost of administration or other costs in connection with the service. - 13.
-The actual full year costs and income from fees are being monitored over a rolling two-year cycle, as previously agreed, in order to ensure they accurately reflect the cost of administering the service.
-The fees have been adjusted accordingly. - 14.
-During 2014 new legislation was introduced in the form of Mobile Homes Act 2013 permitting fees to be set.
-These fees have now been assessed to reflect the cost of administering the service, in particular for 2016/17 it has been identified that the cost for single occupancy requires significantly less involvement in the form of assessment and therefore the fee has been reduced accordingly.
-All fees will be reviewed annually using the same format as Taxi Licensing - 15.
-During 2015 an amendment to taxi legislation now requires Private Hire Operators to be offered a 5yr licence instead of a 1yr licence.
-A fee has been set for both 1 & 5yr licences to assist the trade generally. - 16.
+The actual full year costs and income from taxi fees are being monitored over a rolling two-year cycle, as previously agreed, in order to ensure they accurately reflect the cost of administering the service.
+The fees have been adjusted accordingly and no increase in fees is recommended for the coming year, with the exception of vehicle renewals that have been slightly reduced to reflect the success of the resources team in making the process more efficient. - 14.
 A higher percentage increase has been applied to Animal licenses as they have shown a small deficit over recent years and the aim is to cover the cost of the service by the fees charged.